ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Enhanced

-ADC removes coarse jitter but may leave small object-to-object variations in \(D\).
-Quantized ADC (QADC) introduces a quantized offset \(E\) that follows \(D\) in steps of size \(\gamma > 0\), where \(\gamma\) is a configurable quantization step parameter.
-The result is a perceptually smooth cadence with bounded tracking error.
+\arc\ removes coarse jitter but may leave small block-to-block variations in \(D\). \arc\ with quantization (\arcq) introduces a quantized offset \(E\) that follows \(D\) in steps of size \(\gamma > 0\), where \(\gamma\) is a configurable quantization step parameter.
+The result is a perceptually smooth timing with bounded tracking error.

 \paragraph{Midpoint hysteresis.} Initialize

 Hold \(E\) while \(D \in [E-\gamma, E]\).
 If \(D\) exits the band, re-anchor

 which preserves \(E \ge D\) and \(0 \le E - D < \gamma\).
 Release with